DeepskyLog/Articles/README.md

 # Articles
-Place to find and write articles for DeepskyLog
+Place to store and write articles for DeepskyLog